Koko-66/Project1_Domus-mea-finance/README.md

 - Balsamiq: to create wireframes
 - Lighthouse (Chrome extension): used to check the performance and accessibility of the website
 - JS-CSS-HTML Formatter (VS Code extension): used to beautify the HTML and CSS code
+- Dev Tools on Chrome and Safari: used for code testing and trials

 ## Testing